About

 The techniques used to bridge lots of technologies, modes & networks into one instance which in turn feeds to the rest of the FreeSTAR network.
 The network is split into 2 main segments.
 Allstar & OBP.
 The core OBP bridge used is a collection of HBLink, MMDVM & the emulation of the MD380 software with a single feed from the core into ASL.

-This single feed is piped full-duplex into the Core OBP which then feeds out to several digital bridges and cross links using multi-platform software packages.
+This single feed is piped full-duplex into the Xpeer Server which is powered by SystemX, it then feeds out to several digital bridges and cross links using multi-platform software packages.

 Core Network infrastructure.

-An illustration of the Digital Bridge Server (OBP) which runs the core digital connections from FreeSTAR ASL to all the digital bridges network wide.
-This is spread across 5 servers located in London.
+An illustration of the Digital Bridge Server (Xpeer) which runs the core digital connections from FreeSTAR ASL to all the digital bridges network wide.
+This is spread across our SystemX Network and then piped into various modes.

-The OBP server & Master Bridge ASL combined, links all the FreeSTAR Allstar servers to the rest of the network.
+The Xpeer server & Master Bridge ASL3 DV Switch tools combined, links all the FreeSTAR Allstar servers to the rest of the digitl network.

 AllstarLink Inc.